solita/solita.github.com/_posts/2026-05-11-what-i-learned-from-porting-code-with-ai.md

 As mentioned previously, our plan was to import not only the generator code itself, but also its tests.
 Some tests were written in Playwright which did not need porting at all since we could just run them normally against the new generated output.
 Still, there were many unit tests originally written in TypeScript for Vitest and now ported to Java that obviously needed human observation.
 Green tests mean nothing if they do not test the right things.

 We manually reviewed the ported code and its tests until our feeling was strong enough that the result was merge-ready.
 When an issue was found, we investigated whether a similar issue was also found elsewhere in the ported codebase (with and without the help of AI) and very often found multiple things to fix.
 This helped create certainty that most of our findings were fixed throughout the whole ported codebase, not just in a single file.

+## Verdict

+The main motivation of switching the generator's technology was to gain performance benefits that were simply impossible to get with the old implementation.
+This goal was clearly reached, so the only question remains: did we manage to create a port that’s just as high-quality as if it had been written from scratch?

+As mentioned, there were numerous small problems in the first version of the ported code.
+The initial port was ready in a single work day, but cleaning, refactoring and reviewing the whole thing took a couple of weeks of work.
+Despite this, the AI-generated code was still a much better starting point than trying to port everything manually.
+I'm quite happy with the end result we got with this approach.

 ## Conclusion